The Netherlands new crypto regulations

 - To identify clients and ensure their funds are of legal origin

 The process is relatively straight forward and should have a high succes rate in case all documents and files will be supplied properly.

 The Dutch Central Bank has shared an application form for registration, as well as an indication of the registration fees, €5000 for a new company.

 The Central Bank will charge the total costs of supervision to the entire applicable crypto industry in the Netherlands.
-This means a total cost of €29.850 per year per crypto licensed company.
+This means an estimated cost of €29.850 per year per crypto licensed company.
+The actual cost will be based on a percentage on your turnover.
 The Central Bank in this case can be likened to a Financial Regulator such as the Security and Exchange Commission.